 - Thin local pages

-How to Write Rankable Content
+How to Develop Rankable SEO Content

 Content that ranks is content that answers searchers questions.
 It is explanatory, detailed, and trustworthy.
 Google notices this and rewards it.
 To write content that ranks, you first need to understand the real intention behind the keywords that your customers are searching.